-She was active in Hawai’i from the 1930’s to the 1960’s.
-“The Hawaiians are really to me the most beautiful people in the world:, she once said, “no doubt about it – the Hawaiian is a piece of living sculpture”.
-Using grand swirls of oil Tennent portrayed Hawaiian women as solidly fleshed and majestic – larger than life – capturing in rhythmic forms the very essence of their being.
+As an artist in her own right, Tennent was active in Hawai’i from the late 1920s until the 1960s.
+“The Hawaiians are really to me the most beautiful people in the world," she once said, “no doubt about it – the Hawaiian is a piece of living sculpture”.
+Using grand swirls of oil, Tennent portrayed Hawaiian women as solidly fleshed and majestic – larger than life – capturing in rhythmic forms the very essence of their being.
 They are strong, serene and proud.
-Her method of working with impasto – applying thick layers of paint to achieve a graceful, perfectly balanced composition – is evident in “Lei Queen Fantasia”.
+Her method of working with impasto – applying thick layers of paint to achieve a graceful, perfectly balanced composition – is evident in works such as Lei Queen Fantasia.
 Everything on the canvas whirls.
 The paint is applied in whirls in what might be called the “Tennent whirl” – the colors bright and luminous.
 Tennent envisioned Hawaiian Kings and Queens as having descended from Gods of heroic proportion, intelligent and brave, bearing a strong affinity to the Greeks in their legends and persons.
 She was criticized for her portrayal of larger size women but to her Hawaiian women fulfilled the standards of classic Greek Beauty.

 In 2005, Hawai'i Preparatory Academy was chosen by the Trustees of the Tennent Art Foundation, founded in 1954 by Madge Tennent herself, to become the caretaker of the collection.
 It is the world's largest intact body of Tennent's work.

-© 2017 Isaacs Art Center All Rights Reserved
+© 2019 Isaacs Art Center All Rights Reserved